-Medieval Europeans recognized the same twelve zodiac signs that we do today.
+Medieval Europeans recognized the same 12 zodiac signs that we do today.
 However, while we now associate each sign with a time period not corresponding to a calendar month, the Middle Ages equated a sign with each month.
-Here are the twelve signs of the zodiac, their appearances, and their months in the medieval calendar:
+Here are the 12 signs of the zodiac, their appearances, and their months in the medieval calendar:

 - Aquarius (January): a man pouring from a water jug;

 - Gemini (May): twins, sometimes conjoined;

 - Virgo (August): a virgin, depicted as a young woman;

 - Libra (September): the scales of justice, often held by a female figure;

 - Sagittarius (November): a centaur, with a human head and torso and a horse’s hind quarters, often firing a bow and arrow;